Shawnzxxu/Deepfake/README.md

 ### Notebooks

-- **Data cleaning.ipynb**: Details the data cleaning process applied to the raw Reddit dataset, including removing duplicates, handling missing values, tokenizing text, and lemmatization.
+- **Data Preprocessing.ipynb**: Details the data cleaning process applied to the raw Reddit dataset, including removing duplicates, handling missing values, tokenizing text, and lemmatization.
 The processed data is saved for subsequent analysis.
-- **Data distribution.ipynb**: Provides an exploratory data analysis (EDA) of the cleaned dataset, visualizing the distribution of posts and comments across time, especially focusing on the number of samples per quarter.
+- **Data Distribution.ipynb**: Provides an exploratory data analysis (EDA) of the cleaned dataset, visualizing the distribution of posts and comments across time, especially focusing on the number of samples per quarter.
 - **Topic Modeling.ipynb**: Applies Latent Dirichlet Allocation (LDA) for topic modeling.
 It identifies and categorizes the main discussion topics from the Reddit posts related to deepfake technology.
 - **Sentiment Analysis.ipynb**: Sentiment analysis is performed using two methods, TextBlob and VADER.
 This notebook explains how sentiment is classified into positive, negative, and neutral categories.
 - **Wordcloud.ipynb**: Generates word clouds for each sentiment category (positive, negative, neutral) to visually represent the most frequently discussed words in the dataset.